 Looking for some ideas on how to organize garden tools?
 Check out this list of easy and inexpensive DIY garden tool storage ideas that don’t take very long to do.

-As usual for an organization project, I didn’t want to spend a lot of time or money on it, but definitely needed everything to be easy to find and access.
+And as usual for an organization project, I don’t want to spend a lot of time or money on it.

 Even better?
 I was able to install all of them in my shed in one afternoon, and they cost me less than $20…a winning storage solution in my books!
 (I did have some of the supplies left over from other projects, so if you were purchasing everything from scratch, it would cost a little more than that…but not by much).